camkol/node-app-with-mosh/README.md

 - node file.js runs the javascript file
 - jshint is a tool in command line to scan all javascript code for errors
 - the way to export and import modules
-- use of node modules: path, os, fileSystem
+- use of node modules: path, os, fileSystem, event, and http

 To see how you can add code snippets, see below: